 Quick tip… many people like shopping from local-based businesses.
 Therefore, if this is your targeted customers then ensure you point them to where you are.
 Also, use marketing to explain to them why you’re the best.

 Any backlinks from other local websites are referred to as Local citations.
 An example of local websites is press releases, magazines, news outlets, plus many other local media.

 Also, claiming your free listing from your local Yellow Pages counts as a local citation.
 Citations are crucial for local SEO as they alert Google that your store is popular within your area.

 Since backlinks by and large help SEO, backlinks from the local sites improve local SEO.
 And this also works well for international businesses.

-So, if you’d like your ecommerce site to rank higher in Germany search results, yet the site is hosted in Australia, then you should get more links from US sites.
+So, if you’d like your eCommerce site to rank higher in German search results, yet the site is hosted in Australia, then you should get more links from US sites.

-Another excellent way you can optimize your ecommerce site with local SEO is getting links from local sites.
+Another excellent way you can optimize your eCommerce site with local SEO is by getting links from local sites.
 This will help your site with local ranking and also with building your domain’s overall authority.

 For faster results, you could get links from local associations, news outlets, and even local blogs.